ray-x/nvim/README.md

 ## Battery included

-About 140 plugins and 1600 lines of lua and vim code.
+About 150 plugins and 14000 lines of lua and vim code.

 ### Commands

 - Keymaps : floating windows show all keymaps defined in this repo
-- Jsonformat: format json file
+- Jsonfmt: format json file
 - LG: lazygit
 - FZF: fzf
 - Spell: spell check